ayanarora00/blockchain/README.md

 *   Acknowledging Prof. Osera, David Rhoades and the CS Department
 *   Java version 17
 *   VS Code IDE
-*   Java docs for messagedigest class linked through assignment prompt on ttap
+*   Java docs for messagedigest and scanner class linked through assignment prompt on ttap
 *   Part of the linked list implementation in the Blockchain class (specifically setting up the private Node class) takes from my LAB08 - List implementation work submitted, which I did in collaboration with Rayanne, my partner for the week.